 With many of us now (still?) working from home, there’s been a tendency to move towards a sedentary life.
 This often includes sitting all day in front of a screen.
 Whether working on a laptop, watching a TV show or sitting behind the wheel driving all day, these activities result in many of us sitting for 8 to 11 hours per day or more.

 Prolonged sitting can lead to arthritis and joint pain.
 Our joints get nutrition from the blood supply.
 When we are seated, not much blood flows through our joints.
 This can lead to unhealthy weight gain, Increased risk of diabetes, cardiovascular issues, or even psychogenic issues.
+If you are suffering from arthritis, you may consider seeking an orthopedic treatment.

 How do I counteract sitting all day?